 Rectal cancer is cancer in the rectum, the last part of the large intestine.
-The rectum allows waste to pass through the anal canal and out of the body.
+The rectum allows waste to pass out of the body.

 Cancer occurs when cells in the body divide without control or order.
-Eventually, these uncontrolled cells form a growth or tumor.
-The term cancer refers to malignant growths.
-These growths invade nearby tissues and spread to other parts of the body.
-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and the environment.
+These uncontrolled cells form a growth or tumor.
+These growths are malignant.
+This means they invade nearby tissue and can spread to other parts of the body.
+It is not clear what causes these problems in the cells.
+Both your genes and factors like smoking or diet may play a role.

 Being over 50 years of age increases your chance of rectal cancer.
 Other factors that may increase your chance of rectal cancer include:

 Rectal cancer may not cause symptoms in most people.
 Some may have: